xogeny/denada-js/README.md

 This doesn't really *mean* anything, but it conforms to the required syntax.
-Although this might be useful as is, the real use case for Denada is defining a grammar the restricts what is permitted.
+Although this might be useful as is, the real use case for Denada is defining a grammar that restricts what is permitted.
 That's because this is also completely legal:

 ```